 Third-Party Websites and Applications

-The Clipper® website may contain links to third-party websites operated by entities that are affiliated with Clipper®.
+The Clipper® websites may contain links to third-party websites operated by entities that are affiliated with Clipper®.
 These web links may be referenced within content, or placed beside the names or logos of the other entities.
+In addition, third-party websites may exist that reference one or more of the Clipper® websites.
 MTC does not disclose PII to these third-party websites.

-WARNING: Once a patron enters external websites (whether through a service or content link), MTC is not responsible for the privacy practices of those other websites.
-Please review all privacy policies of external websites you may visit from links on the Clipper® website before using or providing any information to such other websites.
+WARNING: Once a patron enters external websites (whether through a service or content link or directly through a third-party website), MTC is not responsible for the privacy practices of those other websites.
+Please review all privacy policies of external websites you may visit from links on the Clipper® websites before using or providing any information to such other websites.

 Updating Personally Identifiable Information